 Egosan is providing a way for those who’d like their experience with incontinence more widely known in order to both help themselves and help others.

-We ran our first story earlier this month.
+Matt was the subject of our first story.
 In this interview, Matt tells about the car accident that led to his incontinence at age 22 and the resulting abuse and bullying that he's endured due to incontinence.

 Why would he do this?
-At age 38, Matt feels that sharing his incontinence story will help others, of course, but he now understands that going public with it will also help him.
+At age 38, Matt feels that sharing his incontinence story will help others, of course, but he also understands that going public with it will help him, as well.
 He wants to work to eliminate the stigma and shame that surrounds incontinence for everyone who is affected by it.

 Keep in mind, though, that this is a step that should only be taken when people have worked though their feelings and become more confident, just as Matt did.